argonne-lcf/user-guides/docs/ai-testbed/groq/running-a-model-or-program.md

 # Running a Model/Program

-## Login nodes

-Jobs are launched from any groq node. <br>
+Jobs are launched from any GroqRack node, or from login nodes. <br>
-If you expect a loss of an internet connection for any reason, for long-running jobs we suggest logging into a specific groq node and using either **screen** or **tmux** to create persistent command line sessions.
+If you expect a loss of an internet connection for any reason, for long-running jobs we suggest logging into a specific node and using either **screen** or **tmux** to create persistent command line sessions.
 For details use:

 ```bash
 man screen